Shopify/shopify-cli/.github/DESIGN.md

 CLI’s tend to have less states that GUI, however error states are more prevalent because a CLI can error out at any moment.

 **Input**
-The command a user types in to execute a task
+The command a user types in to execute a task.
 `shopify create project projectName`

 **Execute**
 While a task is running, the output from the task to communicate what is happening to the user.
 `Installing NPM..`
 `Updating files`
 `Checking dependencies`

 **Complete**
-Message at the end of the task executing to summarize what happened
+Message at the end of the task executing to summarize what happened.

 `Successfully installed NPM in [diectory]`